Dessert [dih-zurt] (noun): my favorite meal of the day.

 For making roasted fruit, you really can use any type that you want.
 I chose plums and peaches because they were available (and two of my favorites), but you could use pears, nectarines, apricots, or mangos.
 You can also make as much as you want!
 I used 3 plums and 3 peaches.

 To start, just slice the fruit lengthwise and remove the pits.
-Add to a bowl with 1 tsp vanilla extract and the juice from one orange and mix to coat.
-In a separate bowl, mix together ⅛ C sugar and ¼ tsp cinnamon.
+Add to a bowl with 1 teaspoon vanilla extract and the juice from one orange and mix to coat.
+In a separate bowl, mix together ⅛ C sugar and ¼ teaspoon cinnamon.

 You could serve this with ice cream but I chose to use a dollop (love that word) of fat free cool whip.
 Enjoy, it seriously tastes just like pie! 🙂